NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 ### Bidirectional Scheduling: Pushing “Front and Back” onto the Production Line Together

 In **traditional (single-direction)** pipelines such as 1F1B or ZB1P, a machine either performs forward processing or waits for a feedback signal to do backward adjustments.
 These two modes are usually **mutually exclusive**.
-In **DualPipe**, however, Lao Wang equips each machine with a **"timesharing mode"** and a **flexible front-back transport system** that allows the same machine to handle **both** forward and backward tasks simultaneously.
+In **DualPipe**, however, Tony equips each machine with a **"timesharing mode"** and a **flexible front-back transport system** that allows the same machine to handle **both** forward and backward tasks simultaneously.
 The machine can receive new raw materials from the "front" while also getting a feedback report from the "back."

 By introducing this dual transport system, a machine can keep receiving new parts to process (the forward pass) while at the same time handling the backward pass updates from downstream.
 In a large language model, this translates to letting forward and backward passes truly occur **in parallel**, significantly boosting GPU utilization.